 Components are interactive and non-interactive UI elements that can be grouped together or presented individually.
 They are independent, reusable chunks of a user interface.

-Components can be considered concrete, a finite list: buttons, accordions, tables, etc. Patterns might be unique to a site or or an application, and may evolve with changes in technology or after competitive analysis.
+Patterns incorporate one or more page layouts and components to create an interaction that can span multiple pages, a short or long time span, and potentially even multiple channels.
+Patterns might be unique to a site or an application and may evolve with changes in technology or after competitive analysis.

 A pattern is more than the sum of its parts.
 Patterns are solutions.
 In the Design System, patterns demonstrate how design, content strategy, reusable components, and accessibility can be put together to solve common problems that all Veterans may experience on VA.gov.

 If you have a new component, or an update to an existing component, consider contributing back to the design system.
 Reach out to the Design System Team if you have questions.